dffischer/gnome-shell-extensions/README.md

 - [gschemas.install](gschemas.install) is the install script utilized by all extensions that install glib schemas.
 The [corresponding template](makepkg-templates/install-schemas.template) automatically adds it, but as a PKGBUILD can not pull in something from outside its own directory, so it also has to be linked into the package directory.

 - [build.sh](build.sh) can be used to build packages without touching their template declarations.
-The script does this by substituting the templates in a file `PKGBUILD.expanded` which is then used to compile the package and source tarball.
+The script does this by substituting the templates in a file `PKGBUILD.expanded` which is then cleared of template comments and used to compile the package and source tarball.
 Version changes caused by a `pkgver` function propagate back to the original.

 - A [.gitignore](.gitignore) file excludes all intermediate products, packages and source aurballs created when building packages and preparing them for upload to the AUR.